 Let me explain.
 ALL soap (true soap, that is), is made using a lye solution with oils.
 The lye solution chemically changes the molecular structure of the oils so you end up with soap!
 It's pretty cool, actually.
-Even the FDA has very strict rules about what can be called "soap."
-For it to be true soap, lye must be involved, and so must oils.
+Even the FDA has very strict rules about what can be labeled, "soap."
+For it to be TRUE soap, lye must be involved in order to saponify the oils and create soap.
 Period.

 **You don't see a whole lot of "real" soap in the stores!
-Go check out the "soap" aisle.
-Most are called "cleansing bars," or "beauty bars," etc. and are filled with gruesome chemicals.
+Go check out the so-called "soap" aisle.
+Most are called "cleansing bars," or "beauty bars," etc., all euphemisms for blocks of gruesome chemicals.
 Check out this article, "Killer Toxins Lurking in Your Soap" for more information!

-The neat thing is, trying out soap making with melt and pour choices is a great way to get into soap making and decide if it's something you want to pursue for real, without having to be concerned with mixing up lye!
-You get a feel for the kinds of additives you are ok with, and the kinds of scents you like.
+You get a feel for the kinds of additives you love, and the kinds of scents you like.
 You can even change the composition of the melt and pour soap a bit by adding clays, salts, honey, etc.!
 Pretty cool, right?

-NOTE: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I will receive a small commission at absolutely no extra cost to you!
-I truly appreciate your help supporting Healing Harvest Homestead!
-Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may receive a small commission at no extra charge to you!
+Thank you--Heidi (Full Disclosures here)

 Steps for "Making Soap Without Lye" (Even a Child Can Do It!)